The Midnight Sun (1926 film): Plot

 As described in a film magazine, American Olga Morova dances in the Russian ballet where she is known as 'The Midnight Sun'.
 She has attracted the attentions of banker Ivan Kusmin, the Grand Duke Sergius, and young officer Alexei Orloff.
 She flirts with the first two but falls in love with Alexei.
 However, the young officer misinterprets her presence in the Grand Duke's chambers and slaps her, and as a result faces a court-martial where he is sentenced to death.
 Frantic with grief, Olga goes through many sacrifices and adventures, including incidents where a gunboat chases a yacht and a wild automobile ride, to save Alexei from execution.
 In the end she is successful, and the lovers are reunited.

 Production

 Some on-location scenes were filmed in Truckee, California.

 Preservation

-A complete print of The Midnight Sun is located in the UCLA Film and Television Archive.
+A complete print of The Midnight Sun is located in the UCLA Film & Television Archive.
 It has not been released to the public on DVD or other format.